tuero/muzero-cpp/README.md

 # MuZero-CPP
 This project is a complete C++ implementation of the [MuZero](https://arxiv.org/abs/1911.08265) algorithm, inspired by the work done by [MuZero General](https://github.com/werner-duvaud/muzero-general).
-The motivation behind this project is for the added speed C++ provides, as well as working in C++ environments where we don't want to leave the C++ runtime.
+The motivation behind this project is for the added speed C++ provides, efficient batched inference on the GPU, as well as working in C++ environments where we don't want to leave the C++ runtime.
 There are still many optimization tricks that can be used to improve efficiency, but there aren't immediate plans to do so.

 ## Features